wp-plugins/my-custom-css/readme.txt

 = 1.3 =

-* Code is saved both on database and also in file "my_style.css[+ '?filemtime' to fix browser cache]" when you click on "Save" (made and updated via db+php only if is present css code).
+* Now code is saved both on database and also in file "my_style.css[+ '?filemtime' to fix browser cache]" when you click on "Save" (made and updated via db+php only if is present css code).
 Thanks to this I can see custom css code in admin panel via database and put in source via file with '@import url("my_style.css[+ '?filemtime' to fix browser cache]")'.
 I think (and hope) that this can optimize source code view and time load!
 * New "Save" button in plugin page (fixed via css in top right position)!
 * New "Top" button in bottom right position (classic "anchor" top button)!
 * Many other code clean and optimization!